Puckinator Software Overview: Source Code

 Our camera provides a 640x400 monochrome video stream in the MJPG

 format.
-We use the imutils.video
+We use the imutils.video module to put the

 OpenCV video stream on a separate thread.
 This allows us to avoid

-using the blocking stream.read()
+using the blocking stream.read() function on the main

 thread that also is responsible for trajectory prediction and